Patriots Roster Battles: Which Linebackers Will Earn Starting Roles?

 McClellin is solid enough in all facets to be a super sub.
 He also could play as a defensive end if the Patriots experience injuries on the edge.
 It’s never a bad idea to give Hightower some time off the field, and McClellin can fill in for him.

 Freeny mostly will be used on special teams and as a reserve if the makes the team.
 King likely will exclusively be used on special teams.
-Bates likely will be a practice squad player for the second straight season.
+Bates probably will be a practice squad player for the second straight season.

 Langi has a better chance than Ellis among undrafted players to throw a wrench in these projections.
-The Patriots guaranteed over $100,000 of Langi’s salary, and he’s a potential four-down player with the strength to defend the run and speed to cover and play of special teams.
+The Patriots guaranteed over $100,000 of Langi’s salary, and he’s a potential four-down player with the strength to defend the run and speed to cover and play special teams.
 He also has experience as an edge rusher.
 Hey, he could technically be an eight-down player.
 Langi also played running back during his time at Utah and BYU.

 It’s possible we’re overhyping Langi — he is a UDFA, after all — but his film at BYU was impressive despite being asked to move all over the field.
 With an impressive training camp and preseason, he has a legitimate chance at a big role in 2017 because of the Patriots’ uncertainty at the other starting spots.